Explaining HPA 2022: Population Health Management (PHM)...

 This activity was planned by and for the healthcare team, and learners will receive 2.5 Interprofessional Continuing Education (IPCE) credit for learning and change.

-This educational activity is approved for: 2.5 AMA PRA Category 1 CreditTM, ANA CNE, APA, ACPE and ASWB ACE.
+This educational activity is approved for: 2.5 AMA PRA Category 1 CreditTM.

-This live webinar grants 2.0 other Continuing Education Unit (CEU) points for PCMH Certified Content Experts.
+This live course grants 2.0 Continuing Education Unit (CEU) points for PCMH Certified Content Experts.
+This course is not considered a required CCE quarterly webinar.

 * Please note – You must attend the entire program to be eligible for total number of contact hours.